BlitterStudio/amiberry-docker-fedora-arm64/README.md

 # amiberry-docker-fedora-arm64

-A Dockerfile which creates an image with all requirements to build Amiberry for a Fedora `arm64` platform.
+A Dockerfile which creates an image with all requirements to cross compile Amiberry for a Fedora `arm64` platform on an x86_64 host.

 The image is based on Fedora:latest and includes all Amiberry dependencies (e.g. SDL2, SDL2-image, etc)